-He was attending to his task with Nell with a certain zest and fervour
+He was attending to his task with a certain zest and fervour

 While the dogs circled, joined at the hips, in the centre of the town,

-Several utes passed by us, there were hoots, and yells, I was a clown.
+Several utes passed by us, there were hoots, and yells, I felts a clown.

 What seemed like a lifetime later, Kevin finally finished the job